pytorch/PiPPy/ARCHITECTURE.md

        that is a list of RRefs backed by async futures on the pipeline stages.
 Then, if we intercept computation on this loss object, we would issue `WorkItem`s for each operation for each micro-batch.
 However, this seems to degenerate down to a full-on tracing/single-coordinator system
-    2. We can make it so that the pipeline API takes the loss as a funciton argument and essentially encapsulates the whole training loop.
+    2. We can make it so that the pipeline API takes the loss as a function argument and essentially encapsulates the whole training loop.
 This is much easier, probably less flaky (in terms of not needing to build a whole tracing mechanism), but is not super Pythonic.
 It may facilitate implementing async pipeline parallelism in the future
 * `backward`